 ![]() |

 From Bali we went to Jakarta and stayed at Kelly and David's house for a few days.
-This is Kelly with Deborah, of course, not David.
-He wasn't home when we got the camera out.
+This is Kelly with Deborah.
+David wasn't at home when we got the camera out.
 They took us out to a lovely dinner the first night, and on another day to a movie. |

 ![]() |